*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 So, I pulled the trigger.
 I did a small test run to see if steam cleaning my motorcycle is dangerous or not to my black pearl paint and chrome.

 Steam cleaning a motorcycle didn’t hurt my bike at all.
 Not only did it clean the areas hard to reach around the wheels, but it made it look even better.

 Because of how a steam cleaner works, it was harmless to most of my motorcycle parts.
 It did a great job cleaning around the engine fins and my saddlebags.
 For most of you who have a motorcycle, you know what torture it is to clean the engine fins.
 Now, that job is way easier than before.

 The Myth, the Legend, and a Steam Cleaner

 Many bikers confuse steam cleaning with pressure washing.
-Or fear that the heat and pressure from a steam cleaner would hurt their plastic parts or remove decals.
+Or they fear that the heat and pressure from a steam cleaner will damage their plastic parts or remove decals.

 The temperature of the steam is around 200 F, which is way below the melting temperature of any plastic part.
 Motorcycle parts are made of ABS or HDPE plastic which has a high melting point.

 The baking temperature of the motorcycle paint is in the range between 356 and 420 F. After the paint is baked, a couple of layers of a protective clear coat are applied.
 Then, the clear coat also goes through thermal treatment.

 This fact makes steam cleaning harmless to your motorcycle’s painted surfaces.